How Your Credit Score Affects Home Insurance Rates & What You Can Do

 Secure

-How Much Does Your Credit Score Actually Impact Your Home Insurance Rates?
+How Much Does Your Credit Score Actually Impact Your Home Insurance Rates in 2026?

 Credit Tier Approximate FICO Range Avg.
 Annual Premium vs. Excellent Credit